stosifian/Generative-StandUp-Comedy/README.md

 There has been a few experiments before with regards to 'generative comedy'.
 One of note is Botnik, a bot that uses a predictive keyboard 'to offer word choices to human writers'.
 Though not necessarily a generative network, it appears pretty good at what it does.
 You can read more about Botnik here: https://botnik.org

 (Include your abstract here.
 This should be one paragraph clearly describing your concept, method, and results.
 This should tell us what architecture/approach you used.
 Also describe your creative goals, and whether you were successful in achieving them.
 Also could describe future directions.)

 ## Model/Data

 Briefly describe the files that are included with your repository:
-- trained models
-- training data (or link to training data). what is your corpus?
+- training_code.ipynb : notebook used to train the models (and create checkpoints to be loaded by generative_code
+- generative_code.ipynb: notebook used to load checkpoints and generate text from each model (as well a random model which chooses from a random model and you guess the source (i.e. comedian style)
+- ComedyText : directory containing the source text .txt files used to train the model (obtained the good ol' fashioned way (C+V) from transcripts on scrapsfromtheloft.com)
+- ._training : directories containing the last, updated checkpoint for respective model
+- SampleOutput.pdf : collected output from each model (labeled) in .pdf format

 ## Code

 Your code for generating your project:
-- training_code.py or training_code.ipynb - your training code
+- training_code.py - training code
-- generative_code.py or generative_code.ipynb - your generation code
+- generative_code.py - generation code

 ## Results